TilliFe/Infermo/README.md

 **Abstractions**:
 - Linear: A linear Transformation with a ReLU activation, used for a simple MLP.
 - Transformer: Implements a simple encoder neural network like GPT.
-Still work in progress.
+We tested it on a small algorithmic dataset (bitshifting).

 A more detailed overview is on its way.
 Stay tuned! 😊